© Copyright 2025. All Rights Reserved by Presto Stantest Pvt. Ltd.

 A humidity chamber works by regulating temperature and moisture levels to simulate specific environmental conditions.
 It uses a combination of heaters, cooling systems, and a humidity control unit (typically with steam or water spray) to maintain set levels.

-Humidity is introduced into the chamber either through a humidifier or a stream generator.
-A humidifier introduces moisture into the air, while a steam generator boils water to produce steam, raising the humidity.
+Humidity is introduced into the chamber from a humidifier or steam generator.
+A humidifier adds moisture to the air, while a steam generator boils water to form steam, thereby increasing humidity.

 Fans move air inside the chamber, providing uniform temperature and humidity distribution in the room.
 This avoids hot or cold spots and provides all areas of the test specimen with the same conditions.